 To start this initiative, Land Life has partnered with EcoPlanet Bamboo to restore an initial 500 hectares of EcoPlanet’s 11,145-hectare West African operation by planting a diverse mix of native species.
 This partnership will create significant environmental and climate benefits while providing up to 120 members from the local communities with employment opportunities during the first planting season to get the trees into the ground.

-We will aim to help local communities move from an economy based on illegal charcoal to more sustainable and commercially viable solutions, whilst also creating a more fertile and rich environment.
+We will help local communities move from an economy based on illegal charcoal to more sustainable and commercially viable solutions while creating a more fertile and prosperous environment.
 As mentioned before, by creating hundreds of jobs, we hope to boost the economy in the region and make sure this project is fully supported and enjoyed by local communities.